 Make no mistake: 1979 was a very long time ago.
-Let’s not have any of this “it seems like yesterday” bollocks.
-If it really does seem like yesterday, there is something seriously wrong with you.
+Let’s not have any of this “it seems like yesterday” nonsense.
+If 1979 really does seem like yesterday, there is something seriously wrong with you.

-In my view, the 1980s transformed Britain more than any other peacetime decade in the last 150 years, except perhaps for the Sixties.
+In my view, the 1980s transformed Britain more than any other peacetime decade in the last 150 years, except perhaps for the 1960s.

 Much of this is doubtless due in no small measure to the personality and politics of Margaret Thatcher, who Stewart seems rather a fan of.
 I am rather less keen.
 The Lady was undeniably a fine war leader and by the Eighties, union power clearly needed curtailing.